Neat-Lang/neat/doc/sphinx/manual.rst

 Multiple parameters are passed in parentheses: `templ!(int, float)`.

-If the template is called directly, the types of the parameters will be used as template parameters.
-This behavior is a placeholder.
+If the template is called directly, without explicitly instantiating it, the compiler will try to unify the arguments passed with the template arguments available in order to infer their types.
+If only some template arguments are given in the instantiation, the compiler will try to infer the rest.

 Ranges
 ------